gbif-norway/ChatIPT/FRONTEND_CHANGES.md

 - [x] Add client-side extension checks to mirror backend acceptance (csv/tsv/txt/xlsx/*, newick/tre/nex).
 - [x] Update docs/tooltips to clarify “Upload data files or phylogenetic tree files”.
 - [x] Confirm empty-state messaging when no tables are produced (e.g. tree-only uploads).
+- [x] Replace the standalone “Upload New Dataset” screen with the shared chat composer flow.
+- [x] Seed the onboarding chat with a personalised assistant greeting that pulls the user’s ORCID name.

 ## Open Questions
 - (None for this milestone – duplicate detection, drag-and-drop uploads, and tree file visualisation are deferred.)